purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network.md

 <img src="curved_lines.png" alt="curved_lines" width="400" height="300"/>

+### Hidden Layers

-The layers of nodes between the input and output nodes are called hidden layers.
-When you build a neural network, one of the first things you do is decide how many hidden layers you want, and how many nodes go into each hidden layer.
-Although there are rules of thumb for making decisions about the hidden layers, you essentially make a guess and see how well the neural network performs, adding more layers and nodes if needed.
+The layers between the input and output layers are known as hidden layers.
+The configuration of these layers—how many there are and how many nodes they contain—is one of the initial design decisions when constructing a neural network.

 <img src="hidden_layers.png" alt="hidden_layers" width="400" height="300"/>

+### Constructing the Model

 Let’s learn how this neural network creates new shapes from the curved or bent lines in the hidden layer and then adds them together to get a green squiggle that fits the data.
 Note in this neural network, we have one input node which is dosage, one hidden layer with 2 nodes and one output node which is efficacy.

 <img src="add_together.png" alt="add_together" width="400" height="300"/>

+#### Example: Dosage and Efficacy

+Consider a scenario where we model the efficacy of a drug based on its dosage, ranging from 0 (low) to 1 (high).
+The neural network takes the dosage value, applies transformations through the network's parameters and activation functions, and outputs an efficacy prediction.

 Note: To keep the math simple, let’s assume dosages go from 0(low) to 1(high).

 The first thing we are going to do is plug the lowest dosage 0 into the neural network.
 Now, to get from the input node to the top node in the hidden layer, this connection multiplies the dosage by -34.4 and then adds 2.14 and the result is an x-axis coordinate for the activation function.

 <img src="from_to.png" alt="from_to" width="400" height="300"/>